 Tim Robinson (Bernina Northland) - President

 Tim is co-owner and director of Bernina Northland Sewing Centre, Northland’s premium sewing machine sales and service centre, along with sewing and quilting supplies, dress fabrics, wool and sewing haberdashery.
-Tim is now working full-time in the business, after spending 33 years working in the ICT business with Spark NZ, formerly Gen-i & Telecom, working at the frontline with a range of companies, from small medium enterprise businesses to large local based corporates, partnering with them to develop and implement innovative solutions to enhance their business performance.
-All these endeavours, and especially now with his own retail business, have provided him with an invaluable insight into the issues surrounding small business, in particular compliance.
+Tim is now working full-time in the business, after spending 33 years working in the ICT business with Spark NZ, formerly Gen-i & Telecom, working at the frontline with a range of companies, from small medium enterprise businesses to large local-based corporates, partnering with them to develop and implement innovative solutions to enhance their business performance.
+All these endeavours, and especially now with his own retail business, have provided him with an invaluable insight into the issues affecting business, in particular compliance.

 On a personal level Tim was raised in Whangarei and attended Whangarei Boys High School.
-He is married to Sandy, has three 3 towering sons, and is a self-professed lover of all sports involving water.
-Skiing, fishing, boogie-boarding, sailing and just basically getting wet fills his family leisure time.
-Tim is currently the Secretary of the Kai Iwi Lakes Water-ski Club and is on the Board of Trustees for Whangarei Boys High School, where he was previously Chairman for 5 years.
+He is married to Sandy, has three 3 adult sons, and is a self-professed lover of all sports involving water.
+Skiing, fishing, just basically getting wet fills his family leisure time.
+Tim is currently the Secretary of the Kai Iwi Lakes Water-ski Club and has served on the Board of Trustees for Whangarei Boys High School, where he was Chairman for 5 years.

-Tim has been a serving board member of the Chamber for the past 15 years, was Vice President for 6 years and President in 2009 & then as immediate past president the following year.
-He brings to the Chamber Board a sound understanding of business, relationship management, information technology and sales, plus a real affinity for the uniqueness of doing business in the regional environment.
+Tim has been a serving board member of the Chamber for over 15 years, was Vice President for 6 years and President in 2009 & then as immediate past president the following year.
+He brings to the Chamber Board a sound understanding of business, governance, and relationship management, plus a real affinity for the uniqueness of doing business in the regional environment.
 Tim also provides ongoing board succession and continuity of board development.

 Danny Douglas (Gilmore Taylor Associates Limited) - Treasurer